Iris unguicularis

 Iris unguicularis (syn.
-Iris stylosa), the Algerian iris, is a rhizomatous flowering plant in the genus Iris, native to Greece, Turkey, Western Syria, and Tunisia.
+Iris stylosa), the Algerian iris, is a rhizomatous flowering plant in the genus Iris, native to Algeria, Greece, Turkey, Western Syria, and Tunisia.
 It grows to 30 cm, with grassy evergreen leaves, producing pale lilac or purple flowers with a central band of yellow on the falls.
 The flowers appear in winter and early spring.
 They are fragrant, with pronounced perianth tubes up to 20 cm long.

 This plant is widely cultivated in temperate regions, and numerous cultivars have been selected for garden use, including a slightly more tender white form 'Alba', and a dwarf variety I. unguicularis subsp. cretensis.
 The cultivar 'Mary Barnard' has gained the Royal Horticultural Society's Award of Garden Merit.

 Chemistry

 In 2013, a chemical analysis study was carried on Iris loczyi and Iris unguicularis as both plants are known as medicinally important.

 The rhizome of Iris unguicularis contains 1,3-O-diferuloylsucrose, 5,7-dihydroxy-6-methoxychromone, irilone, 4′,5,7-trihydroxy-6-methoxyflavanone, tectorigenin, kaempferol, 4′,5,7-trihydroxy-3′,8-dimethoxyflavanone, 8-methoxyeriodictyol, hispidulin and mangiferin.